yashu1wwww/Bookmyshow-Movies-Interest-And-Ratings-With-Diff-Tab/README.md

 # Bookmyshow-Interest Button-With-Diff-Tab
 Bookmyshow Interest Button With Diff Tab or driver(It Saves Time)

-in proxy_service.py file in 2 line add proxy number inside to by pass location...
+In the 'proxy_service.py' file, add the proxy number inside the code to bypass location restrictions.

-Replace 12th Line Which Movie You Want To Auto Interest Button Hit

-And 23 Line  change With How much no of tab you want

-Then Enter Pip install Proxy in cmd
+Replace the 12th line with the name of the movie you want the auto-interest button to hit.
+Also, change the 23rd line with the number of tabs you want to open.
+Then, enter 'pip install proxy' in the command prompt.

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd and enter  i.py or rename to your required and run.
+Download the latest version of the Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
+Place it in the required folder.
+Open the command prompt and enter 'i.py' or rename it to your desired name and run the code

 👉Note:-